cybermonic/cage-4-submission/README.md

 <h4 align="center">Figure 2: Graph schema diagram</h4>
 </p>

 The observation graph parses the dictionaries provided by CybORG into a graph.
 We track 5 kinds of entities: Hosts (users and servers), Routers, Open Ports, Files, and the internet.
-Figure 1 shows how these entities interrelate.
+Figure 2 shows how these entities interrelate.
 Hosts communicate with ports, own files, and are members of a subnet managed by a router.
-Routers communicate with other routers, and communicate with the internet.
+Routers communicate with other routers and communicate with the internet.

 Taking actions in the environment may cause new edges or nodes to be added to the graph.
 Below is a table of the actions and observations that may cause this to occur.